1. Room 1243

 And since then, I had forgotten how to exist without him.

-After we got married, we started building our lives step by step.
-Everything was going very well.
+After we got married, we built our life step by step.
+Everything was going well.
 Until Rowen joined Henrix Properties.

-Last year, he even convinced me to quit my job and take care of our home instead.
+Last year, he convinced me to quit my job and take care of our home.

 A message.